benji6/reflections-on-software-engineering-leadership/on-measuring-productivity.md

 In the business world there is a drive to measure everything.
 Measuring things allows us to understand them and alter them through experimentation, essentially treating running a business like conducting a science experiment.
 A lot of very successful enterprises embrace this data-driven approach.

 One thing I've seen leaders try to measure is productivity within engineering departments.
-The thinking is that it would be great if we could understand the productivity of individuals in the team and those individuals working together as a team so that we can attempt to maximize it and realize an optimal return on our investment in human capital.
+The thinking is that it would be great if we could understand the productivity of individuals and teams so that we can attempt to maximize it and realize an optimal return on our developer costs.

 ## What is productivity?